reymon359/how-to-live/advices/DRY Don't repeat yourself/index.md

 Duplication is a waste.
 Adding additional, unnecessary code to a codebase increases the amount of work required to extend and maintain the software in the future.

-Applied to life, this would be related to not having extra items if you do not need them or already have one that fulfills that purpose.
+As a lifestyle, this advice is related to avoiding any kind of repetition that you find in your day by day.
+If you can not avoid it, try to improve it at least.
+Try not to do the same thing multiple times, but just one and the right way.
+Also, try to not accumulate items if you do not need them or already have one that fulfills that purpose.

 ## Quotes